The Theory of Generalised Hydrodynamics for the One-dimensional Bose Gas: Introduction

 By utilising the exact integrability of the one-dimensional Bose gas in the uniform limit, its equilibrium thermodynamic properties can be derived exactly using Yang-Yang thermodynamics \cite{yang1969thermodynamics}.
-One can then insert these thermodynamic quantities into the classical hydrodynamic equations.
-This approach has been dubbed ``conventional hydrodynamics'' (CHD) and provides an excellent description of the collective excitations of 1D bosons driven out of equilibrium \cite{bouc, PhysRevA.66.043610, PhysRevLett.77.2360}.
-The equations of CHD take the form of Euler hydrodynamic equations, which are valid over large space and time scales.
-However, this theory is limited in its applicability by the assumption of local thermal equilibrium, in which the system is divided into small cells assumed to thermalise sufficiently fast with their environment.
-In isolated integrable quantum systems, -- wherein the 1D Bose gas is an example -- this assumption of fast thermalisation times is not \textit{a priori} justified.
-Moreover, simulations of the Euler equations of conventional hydrodynamics are often plagued with the gradient catastrophe problem, resulting in unphysical shock waves \cite{PhysRevLett.119.195301}.
+One can then use these thermodynamic properties (more specifically, the thermodynamic equation of state for the pressure of the gas) in the equations of classical hydrodynamics that govern large-scale dynamics of the system.
+This approach has been dubbed ``conventional hydrodynamics'' (CHD) and provides an excellent description of the collective excitations of 1D bosons driven out of equilibrium in certain cases \cite{Menotti-Stringari-2002,Hu2014,DeRosi2015,DeRosi2016,bouchoule-hydro-2016}.
+The equations of CHD take the form of Euler hydrodynamic equations, which express three conservation laws, namely of particle number (or the mass), momentum, and energy, and are valid over large space and time scales.
+This theory relies on the assumption of local thermal equilibrium: the system is divided into small cells, which are assumed to thermalise sufficiently fast with their environment.
+However, in isolated \emph{integrable and near-intergrable} quantum systems -- wherein the 1D Bose gas is an example -- this assumption of fast thermalisation (i.e., relaxation to the conventional Gibbs ensemble of statistical mechanics) is not justified; instead, the system is expected to relax to the generalized Gibbs ensemble \cite{Rigol2007,rigol2008thermalization, experimental-GGE}, which respects the infinitely many conserved quantities of an integrable system, and not just three.
+Moreover, simulations of the Euler equations of conventional hydrodynamics are often plagued with the gradient catastrophe problem, preventing them from adequately describing scenarios involving, for example, the formation of dispersive quantum shock waves \cite{Doyon2017Large,Simmons2020,Dubessy2021UniversalShock}.